 Fantastic food, excellent wine, heady history, and rolling countryside sum up the delightful Dordogne region.
-Long a favorite place for discerning travelers to enjoy rest, Perigueux is understandably one of the most sought-after destinations along this tranquil and captivating stretch of river.
+Long a favorite place for discerning travelers to enjoy rest and relaxation, Perigueux is understandably one of the most sought-after destinations along this tranquil and captivating stretch of river.
 It is the biggest (and busiest) city of the Dordogne departement, with a bustling commercial center and a surfeit of charming bars, cafes, restaurants, and shops.
 Indeed, it’s no secret that Perigueux has become the place to visit in summer.

 In September 1792, France’s First Republic was declared by the radical Jacobins led by Robespierre, Danton, and Marat.
 The casualties were severe; Louis XVI and his wife were publicly executed – the reign of terror between September 1793 and July 1974 saw churches closed, cathedrals turned into “Temples of Reason,” and thousands incarcerated in dungeons in Paris’ Conciergerie before being beheaded.

 Contemporary Perigueux provides a fitting ode to the complex and turbulent history of the Dordogne region.
 Part modern city, history still seeps through the cracks: Roman remains, including a ruined temple and a luxurious provincial villa discovered in 1959, can be found in the suburbs of the old quarter, while medieval buildings and Renaissance mansions are dotted around the rabbit-warren city center.
-It all adds up to a wonderful package of culture and hedonism for discerning visitors and is well worth raising a glass to!
+It all adds to a wonderful package of culture and hedonism for discerning visitors and is worth raising a glass to!

 Gastronomy & Wine